gds001/Switching-of-protonation-sites-in-hydrated-nicotine-via-a-Grotthuss-mechanism/README.md

 ## Referencing

-The original text describing this work can be found at <insert doi here when assigned>.
-When using these structures, please cite appropriately.
+The original text describing this work can be found at "insert doi here when assigned".
+When using these structures, please cite them appropriately.